-About Starting SQLPlus Instant Client
+Using SQLPlus from Oracle Instant Client Package

-SQLPlus Instant Client is the SQLPlus command-line without the need to install Oracle Database.
+SQLPlus can be installed from Oracle Instant Client packages.
 For information about using it, see Starting SQLPlus Command-line.

 Because SQLPlus Instant Client does not include a database, it is always 'remote' from any database server.
 To connect to a database you must specify the database using an Oracle Net connection identifier.